triangledirt/books/RAPE!.md

 We walked up the hill, passing many students who were on their way to class.
 I saw a group of females standing in a circle, obviously high-class females, with football sweaters and ponytails.
 One of them looked at me.

 "Eh there, would you mind escorting me to the jailhouse?
-You is obviously a bitch of class and I would be honored if you walked with me as the jaws of justice work their nasty ways---do you fancy that?"
+You is obviously a bitch of class and I would be honored if you walked with me as the jaws of justice work their nasty ways—do you fancy that?"

 She turned away.